It was founded by the scholar and rabbi Nachmanides, otherwise known as the Ramban, in 1267.

 However, after the reunification of Jerusalem in 1967, Jews regained access to the property, and rebuilt the synagogue.

-The Ramban Synagogue’s doors reopened 700 years after the the ancient building was restored.
+The Ramban Synagogue’s doors reopened 700 years after the ancient building was built.

 How to Find The Ramban Synagogue

 When I first found it, it was by accident.
 I was looking at the Hurva Synagogue and happened to notice a sign indicating it was nearby.

 If you face the Hurva, the Ramban synagogue is on your left, down a set of stairs.